-In Anglo-Ireland visitors can discover the stories of a time of contrasts which shaped
+Discover the stories of a time of contrasts which shaped

 the lives of the now settled conquerors of Ireland and those they ruled over.
-Visitors

-will have a unique opportunity to experience what life was like in the 18th and 19th centuries.
+Experience what life was like in the 18th and 19th centuries.

 Lavish gardens, opulent houses and market towns are all there for them to explore including

 the great estates at Powerscourt, Mount Usher, Avondale, Castletown, Emo Court, Altamont and Lismore.

 The romantic ideals of these times inspired others to failed Rebellions, or to seek better

 fortune and escape from famine through emigration.
 At Dunbrody Famine Ship, in Wexford,

 for example, they can discover what leaving was really like for them.
 At Vinegar Hill and